 A proper pressure washer for cleaning decks should provide at least 2000 psi but perferably 2400 to 2500 psi.

-Otherwise you'll spend much more time trying to remove the grime and dirt than you ought to.
+Otherwise you'll spend much more time trying to remove the grime and dirt than required.

-Be careful you don't damage the deck boards because water under pressure can be very destructive.
-No matter what you do some of the wood fibers will get a bit fuzzy and raised up a bit because of the water.
+Be careful not to damage the deck boards, as water under pressure can be very destructive.
+That said, no matter what you do some of the wood fibers will get a bit fuzzy and raise up a bit due to the force of the water.

 You can minimize this by keeping the wand between 6" and 9" from the deck surface in a flattened pendulum motion.